datagovsg/live-parking-info/presentation/presentation-noh.md

 # Outline

-1. Introduction to HTML - building the skeleton of our site (Joel)
+1. Introduction to HTML - building the skeleton of our site
-1. Introduction to Javascript - adding interactivity to our site (Nikhil)
+1. Introduction to Javascript - adding interactivity to our site
-1. Introduction to APIs - fetching and displaying data on the site (Arshad)
+1. Introduction to APIs - fetching and displaying data on the site
-1. Introduction to CSS - styling the site (Preston)
+1. Introduction to CSS - styling the site
-1. Deploying the site to the internet (Joel)
+1. Deploying the site to the internet
-1. Bonus - A simple API server
+1. Challenge mode - A simple API server

 ---